Neema-2016/Sessions/sessions.md

       echo "Successfully set the session variables.";
     ?>

   </body>
 </html>
 ```

 ### Accessing a set session variable
-Now that we have already set our sessions in the preceding section, we may want to access them just to be sure the sessions were set successfully.
+Now that we already have our sessions in the preceding section set, we may want to access them just to be sure the sessions were set successfully.
-Create a accessdetails.php file that will access the previosly set session variables.
+Create an *accessdetails.php* file that will access the previously set session variables.
-We introduce a conditional statement (you may want to follow [this](https://www.w3schools.com/php/php_if_else.asp) link, which talks more on php conditional statements) and an isset() function to check if the session variables were really set.
+We introduce a conditional statement (you may want to follow [this](https://www.w3schools.com/php/php_if_else.asp) link, which talks more on PHP conditional statements) and an *isset()* function to check whether the session variables were really set.

-**Accessing set Session variables**
+#### Accessing set Session variables
 ```php

 <?php